 The Board of Directors has established a Remuneration Committee.
 The Remuneration Committee works as a preparatory committee for the Board of Directors with respect to matters concerning remuneration.
-In particular, the Remuneration Committee focus on the Group's Remuneration Policy, the structure and governance of the incentive programmes as well as the remuneration of members of the Board of Directors, the Executive Leadership Team and key employees.
-These include; material risk takers, employees in charge of control and internal audit functions, and the employees receiving the highest remuneration.
+In particular, the Remuneration Committee focus on the Group's Remuneration Policy, the structure and governance of the incentive programmes as well as the remuneration of members of the Board of Directors, the Executive Leadership Team and the principles for remuneration of key employees.
+These include material risk takers, employees in charge of control and internal audit functions, and the employees receiving the highest remuneration.
 The Remuneration Committee's charter lays down the responsibilities of the remuneration Committee and is published at our website.

-The Remuneration Committee consists of four members, of whom one is the Chairman of the Board of Directors.
-The Chairman of the Board of Directors is also the Chairman of the Remuneration Committee.
+The Remuneration Committee consists of least three members, of whom one is the Chairman of the Board of Directors.
+The Chairman of the Remuneration Committee is elected by the Board of Directors from amongst the members of the Remuneration Committee.
 Another member of the Remuneration Committee is an employee elected member of the Board of Directors.
 Other members of the Board of Directors, the Executive Leadership Team, and relevant employees of Danske Bank, such as Head of Total Rewards, participates in meetings of the Remuneration Committee at the request of the committee.
 Further, the Company Secretariat acts as secretariat to the Remuneration Committee.
 The composition of the Remuneration Committee, as well as the committee members' record of attendance are available on our website, Committee meetings (danskebank.com).